GoldbergData/data-structures-and-algorithms-nanodegree/README.md

 # Data Structures & Algorithms

-This repo consists of my exercises, notes, and solutions to variest projects for Udacity's Course.
+This repo consists of my exercises, notes, and solutions to variest projects for Udacity's Data Structures & Algorithms Nanodegree.

 ### Projects